joshhhyy/gas/README.md

 Problem 3: Current students don’t necessarily know what to expect from the course or what to expect once they finish the course.
 The blog will allow students to see what alumni have done since finishing the course, and allow alumni to see what current students are up to.

-#Project 2: GA Student Blog (GAS)

 ### Group
 - Chris Barnaby
 - Josh Bonador
 - Alan Wright

-### Overview
-GAS is a site created with the intention of providing an easy, code-friendly blogging platform for GA students; linking their classmates and alumni in one blog to view each person's progress and experience throughout the course.

-Admins (Teachers and Course Producer) are given the power to add new students to existing and new classes as well as create future classes.

-Users, when signing up, can provide their Github, Slack and LinkedIn usernames to display the appropriate information from each social medium via their APIs.

 ### Framework
 ####Tools and languages